bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 Make sure you [follow these instructions](/docs/plugins/gems-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup.
 Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, static files, and other content you would like your gem to provide.

+You can also provide an automation via your gem's GitHub repository by adding `bridgetown.automation.rb` to the root of your repo.
+This is a great way to provide advanced and interactive setup for your plugin.
+[More information on automations here.](/docs/automations)
 {% endrendercontent %}

 {% toc %}